Bmack1915/WebUniCoursework/README.md

 Authentication + Authorization
 ------------------------------

 End points are protected by use of a JwT token.
-Once a token is recieved it should be passed into the Authorization header, using the 'Bearer token' selection.
+Once a token is received it should be passed into the Authorization header, using the 'Bearer token' selection.

-To recieve a token, someone is required to register using 'api/account/register' providing a valid Email and Password.
-This person will recieve a email containing a link to verify their email.
+To receive a token, someone is required to register using 'api/account/register' providing a valid Email and Password.
+This person will receive a link to verify their email.

-From they must be made a User of the system to accesss via an Admin.
-Two roles exist, User and Admin.
-By default newly registered accounts to the system must be made a User by an Admin.
+By default, newly registered accounts to the system must be made a User by an Admin.
 For demstration purposes an Admin account credentials are provided below to allow for testing for the assessment of this coursework.

 ADMIN CREDENTIALS.
 {